Chrisgarlick/30DaysOfCSS/README.md

 # 30 Days Of CSS
 I am attempting to do a 30 days of CSS challenge to improve my CSS skills!
-Thanks to frontendmentor.io for the amazing projects!
+Thanks to frontendmentor.io for the amazing projects and images!

 # Day 1